will-hou/RStoCSV/README.md

 `python convert.py -p [path_to_your_json_file]` without brackets and path_to_your_json_file being the path to your JSON file

+ 3. RStoCSV will automatically analyze your JSON file and find all of the scouted metrics.
- 3. A new `.csv` file with the same name will be made in the same directory
+ 4. A new `.csv` file with the same name will be made in the same directory.
+ 5. A HTML file called `table.html` will also be created in the local RStoCSV directory for easy visualization.

 ### Example Usage
   Input: